HEtinto/nose_title_print/README.md

 # Nose plugin for print title info

-This is a example use tot print the title in python nose test module.
+This is a example use to print the title in python nose test framework.

 ## Require